aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Notable methods/Follow.md

 If we decided to move towards following, MoveTowards is called which starts a `forcemove` to `following` + the forward direction of the camera * `followoffset`.
 This is however halved if CloseMove returned true earlier.
 The `forcemove` is done with a multiplier of 1.25 unless CloseMove returned true which makes it (the square distance - 1) / 2.0.
 The rest are left default with `ignore_y` to true.

 From there we go into determining if we should Jump, but only if `detect` is present.
-If it is, [EntityControl Methods > DetectDirection](../EntityControl%20Methods.md#detectdirection) is called which aligns the wall detector.
+If it is, [DetectDirection](../EntityControl%20Methods.md#detectdirection) is called which aligns the wall detector.
 From there, there are 2 potential scenario that will make the entity jump (only one of them needs to be true):

 * The entity is `onground` and a raycast hit occurs from `transform`.position + `detect`.transform.forward.normalized + Vector3.up * 0.3 directed down with a max distance of 2.5 only hitting layers Ground and NoDigGround.
 This raycast basically ensures that there is a wall that can be jumped over by the entity, but it doesn't make use of `hitwall` to check this and rather by raycasting manually using the `detect` direction.
 * The entity is `onground`, it has `hitwall` and the actual distance between the `transform` and `following` is higher than 0.5 and the horizontal square distance between the 2 is higher than `followjump` (0.3 normally).
 This basically means both detector reports ground and wall while the horizontal and vertical distance are high enough to warrant jumping.